LOVDnl/LOVD3/doc/dev/access_control/LOVD3_access_control.md

 and descriptions how they are determined.

-COLLABORATOR
+**COLLABORATOR**

-:   For an object X, a user's level is set to *COLLABORATOR* when X can be
-    linked to a gene ID via joining with table *genes* (optionally via joins on other tables like *genes2diseases*), and there is a record in *users2genes* with the gene ID and the user's ID and *allow_edit* is set to false.
+* For an object X, a user's level is set to *COLLABORATOR* when X can be linked to a gene ID via joining with table *genes* (optionally via joins on other tables like *genes2diseases*), and there is a record in *users2genes* with the gene ID and the user's ID and *allow_edit* is set to false.
 The user can view but not edit X. Example SQL:
 ~~~SQL
     SELECT
       userid,